140mg Hard Capsules and 140mg, 280mg, 420mg and 560mg Film-coated TabletsPRESCRIBING INFORMATION

 Common: Sepsis, urinary tract infection, sinusitis, non-melanoma skin cancer, basal cell carcinoma, squamous cell carcinoma, febrile neutropenia, leukocytosis, interstitial lung disease, lymphocytosis, tumour lysis syndrome, hyperuricaemia, peripheral neuropathy, dizziness, vision blurred, atrial fibrillation, epistaxis, petechiae, urticaria, erythema, onychoclasis.

-Other side effects: Hepatitis B reactivation, leukostasis syndrome, hepatic failure, panniculitis, Stevens-Johnson syndrome, angioedema, ventricular tachyarrhythmia, subdural haematoma, fungal infections (Cryprococcal, Pneumocystis, Aspergillus).
+Other side effects: Hepatitis B reactivation, leukostasis syndrome, hepatic failure, panniculitis, Stevens-Johnson syndrome, angioedema, ventricular tachyarrhythmia, subdural haematoma, fungal infections (Cryprococcal, Pneumocystis, Aspergillus), cerebrovascular accidents, transient ischaemic attack, ischaemic stroke.

 Refer to SmPC for other side effects.